VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 > For this guide we will use Helm 3 but if you already use Helm 2 please see this [https://github.com/VictoriaMetrics/helm-charts#for-helm-v2](https://github.com/VictoriaMetrics/helm-charts#for-helm-v2)

 You need to add the VictoriaMetrics Helm repository to install VictoriaMetrics components.
-We’re going to use VictoriaMetrics single-node.
+We’re going to use [VictoriaMetrics Cluster](https://monitoring.monster/Cluster-VictoriaMetrics.html).
 You can do this by running the following command:

 <div class="with-copy" markdown="1">